crowdsecurity/crowdsec-docs/crowdsec-docs/docs/scenarios/format.md

 format: 2.0
 ```

-CrowdSec has a notion of format support for parsers & scenarios for compatibility management.
+CrowdSec has a notion of format support for parsers and scenarios for compatibility management.
 Running `cscli version` will show you such compatibility matrix :

 ```bash